Child art: History

-Premises for understanding of importance of art for children were laid by J.-J. Rousseau (1712–78), J.H.
-Pestalozzi (1746–1827), John Ruskin (1819–1900), and Herbert Spencer (1820–1903).
+J.-J. Rousseau (1712–78), J.H.
+Pestalozzi (1746–1827), John Ruskin (1819–1900), and Herbert Spencer (1820–1903) laid the premises for understanding the importance of art for children.

 Agenda of art education for children was discussed at the International Conference of 1884, held in London at the Health Exhibition.
 The discussion framework was largely shaped by the widespread of schools of design for professional training of children and youth in the UK, beginning from 1852.
-Some of the conference participants underlined importance of creativity, imaginations and special methodology for development of children's artistic skills.
-Ebenezer Cooke (1837–1913) has pointed out that "if a child follows its bent and draws animals its own way, in action, and repeats them, outlines them, and colours them too, he will produce a drawing which may be comparable to the archaic period of more than one historic school."
+Some of the conference participants underlined the importance of creativity, imaginations and special methodology for development of children's artistic skills.
+Ebenezer Cooke (1837–1913) has pointed out that "if a child follows its bent and draws animals its own way, in action, and repeats them, outlines them, and colours them too, he will produce a drawing which may be comparable to the archaic period of more than one historic school".
 The proceedings of the conference, ed. by E. Cooke, were issued in the 1885–86 Journal of Education, published by the Society for the Development of the Science of Education.

-First European exhibition of drawings by children was organized by Robert Ablett (1848–1945) in London, 1890.
+Robert Ablett (1848–1945) organized the first European exhibition of drawings by children in London, 1890.
 The first collection of 1250 children's drawing and sculpture pieces was assembled by Corrado Ricci (1858–1934), an Italian art historian.

 Aesthetic appreciation of children's art as untainted by adult influence was extolled by Franz Cižek, who called a child's drawing "a marvelous and precious document".
 Discovery of the aesthetic quality of the unskilled visual expression by children was related to the aesthetics of modernism and, in case of Cižek, to the Vienna Secession.

 In 1897, Cižek opened the Juvenile Art Class, a weekend school upholding children creativity uninhibited by adult vocational standards.
 The initiative was supported by his Secession friends-artists and opposed by the traditional art teachers.
 The Class accepted pupils of 2 to 14 years old for two hours a week, free of charge, with no selection.
 Cižek claimed that he was working "as an artist, not as a teacher", and actually "learned and not taught".
-In the work, the theory of developmental stages was propagated.
+The work propagated the theory of developmental stages.

-Psychologists' interest in children's art was reflected in works by Georg Kerschensteiner (Die Entwickelung der Zeichnerischen Begabung, 1905, on the grounds of analysis of some 100 000 drawings), Georges-Henri Luquet (Les Dessins D’un Enfant, 1912, using 1500 drawings of the author's daughter from 3 to 8 years old), Georges Rouma (Le Langage Graphique de l’Enfant, Paris, 1913), Karl Bühler (1918 ff.), Florence Goodenough, Helga Eng, Robert Coles.
+Psychologists' interest in children's art was reflected in works by Georg Kerschensteiner (Die Entwickelung der Zeichnerischen Begabung, 1905, on the grounds of analysis of some 100,000 drawings), Georges-Henri Luquet (Les Dessins D'un Enfant, 1912, using 1500 drawings of the author's daughter from 3 to 8 years old), Georges Rouma (Le Langage Graphique de l'Enfant, Paris, 1913), Karl Bühler (1918 ff.), Florence Goodenough, Helga Eng, Robert Coles.
 According to D.D.
 Kelly, consequent domination of Piagetian theory of cognitive psychology largely marginalized the psychological studies of children's art, which were revitalized only towards the end of the 20th century.